peter33chavez/mail-project3/README.md

 API calls to Django are made in JavaScript to access the users data.
 Once the Calls have been made the data is converted into Json Objects then displayed on screen within the given tab.
 Similar process is taken with sending the data Via compose, data is sent as a post request to the api to store the data in the SQLite database.
-If a email has been viewed by a user the email will apear in grey and if it has yet to be viewed it will appear in white.
+If a email has been viewed by a user the email will appear in grey and if it has yet to be viewed it will appear in white.
-Funtionality to Archive and Reply are featured on each Email.
+Functionality to Archive and Reply are featured on/in each Email.

 ## TOOLS:
 - JavaScript